 Disputes can be resolved without going to court by means of mediation - see ‘Mediation in Member States - Spain’.

-The parties may also seek mediation during the course of proceedings.
+The parties may also seek mediation after legal proceedings have been initiated.

 As a general rule, and for illustrative purposes only:

 a) The limitation period for claims for contractual debts is five years.

 b) The limitation period for claims for non-contractual damages is one year.

 If you opt to resolve the dispute through the courts, then you must go to a court in this Member State.

 Please see the rules on jurisdiction at ‘Jurisdiction of the courts’.